What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 2. 2.
 Cook the mixture over low heat for 30 minutes.

 3. 3.
-Drain the water into a separate container, and pour the cake again with boiling water - only half a glass.
+Drain the water into a separate container, and pour boiling water over the pulp again - only half a glass.

 4. 4.
-Infuse the remedy for half an hour.
+Infuse the product for half an hour.

 5. 5.
 Strain and mix both liquids